 PROJECT NEED The North Riverfront Commerce Corridor is a 3,000 acre multimodal logistics and business district located in the north end of downtown St. Louis.
 With access to highways, rail, and barge shipping, the area is home to dozens of major manufacturers and warehouses.
 The location also includes the BNSF Railway North St. Louis Yard, Norfolk Southern Luther Yard, Terminal Railroad Association Bremen Yard, and the Municipal River Terminal.
 Manufacturers and logistics companies within the corridor are part of a global supply chain and require access to markets on both sides of the Mississippi River, across the United States, and internationally.
 In addition, several existing and new shippers are in the process of expanding, resulting in a significant increase in the quantity and diversity of goods shipped throughout the region.
 Major industrial real estate in the area includes North Riverfront

+St. Louis County (A) Hall St. and Riverview Drive City of St. Louis (B) Branch St.

 LOCATION

 St. Louis, Missouri

 ESTIMATED COST

-\$34 million (Partially Funded)
+\$33.7 million (Partially Funded)

 OWNER

 City of St. Louis, Missouri

 CONTACT

 Rob Orr Deputy Executive Director (314) 657-3738

 Tom Blair MoDOT District Engineer (314) 453-1800

 (A-1) Construction completed

 (A-2) \$6.7 million is programmed for partial construction in 2022 (TIP 6798-H).
+Construction is underway,

 (A-3) Project completed in 2020.

 Hall Street photos courtesy of Missouri Department of Transportation Business Park, Hall St. corridor, and the North Broadway Distribution area.
 The Carrie Avenue Industrial Park is a rail-served site in close proximity with available land for development.
 "We [Procter & Gamble] have purchased land next to our North St. Louis facility for expansion.
 The labor workforce, freight availability, and cost of living are good, but seeing improvements to key road infrastructure will be a big win for us." -Herbert Hall Product Supply Warehouse Leader Procter & Gamble PROJECT IMPACT Despite these regional benefits, the North Riverfront Commerce Corridor suffers from mobility and circulation issues.
 The following projects were identified in the North Riverfront Commerce Corridor Land Use Plan as a high priority.
 The projects will improve supply chain reliability, increase efficiency, and lower costs.
-PROJECT DESCRIPTION (A) Hall St. and Riverview Dr. Improvements: This project includes improvements to two primary corridors that trucks utilize to access I-70 and I-270 from the riverfront corridor.
+FUNDED PROJECT DESCRIPTION (A) Hall St. and Riverview Dr. Improvements: This project includes improvements to two primary corridors that trucks utilize to access I-70 and I-270 from the riverfront corridor.
 The importance of the Hall St. and Riverview Dr. corridors as key, non-interstate Freight Connectors is also described in the Freightway's most recent Non-Interstate Truck Corridor Study.
-Estimated cost for the total project is approximately \$27.1 million.
+Estimated cost for the total project is approximately \$27.1M.
 This project includes three segments: (A-1) Hall St. from Grand Ave. to Adelaide Ave.:

 This segment included a road diet (lane/width restriction) to improve roadway condition and control speeds.
-Estimated cost for this project was \$4.3 million.
-Approximately \$3 million was programmed with STP funds for partial construction.
-Metropolitan Sewer District (MSD) provided an additional \$1.3 million in funding for stormwater improvements.
+Estimated cost for this project was \$4.3M.
+Approximately

+\$3M was programmed with STP funds for partial construction.
+Metropolitan Sewer District (MSD) provided an additional \$1.3M in funding for stormwater improvements.
 Construction of this project is completed.
 (A-2) Hall St. from Adelaide Ave. to Riverview Dr.: This segment includes roadway resurfacing, median improvements, and stormwater improvements/flood mitigation with road reductions.
-Estimated cost for this segment is approximately \$17 million.
+Estimated cost for this segment is approximately \$17M.
 The Missouri Department of Transportation (MoDOT) is contributing to the roadway resurfacing and the Metropolitan Sewer District (MSD) is contributing to stormwater improvements.
-Approximately \$6.7 million is programmed for partial construction in 2022 (TIP 6798H-18).
+Approximately \$6.7M is programmed for partial construction in 2022 (TIP 6798H-18).
 Both MoDOT and MSD are working collaboratively with the City of St. Louis and the St. Louis Regional Freightway on the project, which also includes extensive community stakeholder engagement.
-Construction is anticipated summer of 2024.
+Construction is underway.